Wall builder who pitched to Trump on Fox wins $400M contract

 In his own appearance on Fox’s Sean Hannity show in April, Trump confirmed he was looking closely at Fisher’s company after it was recommended to him by North Dakota’s Republican Sen. Kevin Cramer.

-Cramer, who received a $10,000 campaign donation from Fisher and invited him to Trump’s State of the Union address last year, said his constituent’s frequent appearances on conservative TV and radio “certainly helped him with the president.”
+Cramer, who received a $10,000 campaign donation from Fisher and invited him to Trump’s State of the Union address last year, said Tuesday that his constituent’s frequent appearances on conservative TV and radio may not have helped him with the Army Corps but they “certainly helped him with the president.”

 ““You know who else watches Fox News?”
 Cramer told The Washington Post earlier this year.